em44n/em44n/README.md

 Hello, world! 👋🏽

-• 👩🏽‍🎓 Currently a computer science major as Northeastern University
+• 👩🏽‍🎓 Currently a second year computer science major as Northeastern University

 • 👩🏽‍💻 Searching for an Summer/Fall 2022 internship